 The Graduate Research Consultant (GRC) Program was developed to increase research opportunities for undergraduates in courses.
 OUR encourages and supports instructors who want to transform course projects or assignments into research projects.
 By research projects, we mean opportunities in which students use the methods of the discipline to pose questions, apply those methods in investigation, and communicate formally their findings to others.
 Since an important aspect of performing authentic research is disseminating the results, we ask that your course includes a mechanism for students to communicate their findings publicly; for example, via a class presentation, a poster session, a website, etc. So that faculty can develop, guide, and evaluate the research component, we compensate advanced graduate students (Graduate Research Consultants) to work with the instructor and the students during the concentrated period of the course when the students are planning, carrying out and communicating their research.

 You can participate in the GRC program as the Graduate Research Consultant (GRC) for a specific undergraduate course.
 Since the individual faculty members find and select the GRC for their courses, you can encourage a faculty member in your department to submit a GRC course proposal for a new or existing course and offer to be the GRC for the course if the proposal is funded.
 In addition, you may register your interest with OUR and the GRC Program by submitting the online GRC Interest Form.
-We will send your information to faculty teaching GRC courses who contact us for GRC recommendations.
+This will place your name in the GRC Interest Database, where faculty may search for possible GRCs.

 A Graduate Research Consultant can provide faculty and classes invaluable support by guiding students through their research projects from beginning to end.
 They can help students learn particular research methodologies and be available for consultation throughout the semester.
 GRCs are expected to work 30 hours over the course of the semester and are paid $750 (beginning Fall 2008) through the Office for Undergraduate Research.